 Class 1A or 1B

-Under these classes, NICs are also payable by employers in relation to any other benefits paid to your employees, including yourself if you draw a salary (for example, company car, private health care, travel expenses).
-As an employer, you will pay these NICs directly to HMRC.
+Under these classes, employers also pay NICs on any other benefits paid to their employees, including themselves, if they draw a salary (for example, company car, private health care, travel expenses).

 To calculate the NICs you need to pay as a company director, you can use the ‘standard annual earnings period’ method or the ‘alternative’ method, depending on how regularly you draw your salary.